 Lexmark's award-winning Lexmark Cartridge Collection Program (LCCP), established to keep our cartridges from ending up in a landfill, became an opportunity to further offset the use of virgin materials via cartridge remanufacturing.
 Materials unable to be directly reused were recycled.

-Seeing the value in closing the materials loop, the LCCP facility began to utilize the materials from the returned cartridges back into our own products for a true closed-loop process.
+The LCCP facility began to utilize the materials from the returned cartridges back into our own products for a true closed-loop process.
 Our engineers innovated our own in-house extrusion and compounding process to produce high quality, 100% recycled resin that is reintegrated into new toner cartridges.
 Underwriters Laboratory (UL) certified our PCR resin for use at a rate of 100% for print cartridge components in 2016, making it the first UL-certified 100% recycled resin to be processed in-house by Lexmark.
-In 2022, 100 metric tons of PCR plastic material were processed.
+In 2023, 113 metric tons of PCR plastic material were processed.
 We have qualified over 145 components with up to 100% closed-loop PCR plastic.

 Lexmark prioritizes reusing components over recycling in alignment with the EPA's waste management hierarchy.
-Lexmark is an industry leader in the use of reclaimed plastic with 41% of the plastic content, by weight, across all Lexmark designed toner cartridges coming from post-consumer plastic.
-In fact, 80% of this reclaimed plastic is from remanufacturing reuse, with 10% coming from the LCCP PCR feedstream and 10% from purchased PCR resin.
-Our goal is to increase the use of reclaimed plastic in Lexmark branded and designed cartridges through the PCR and product reuse processes to 50% by 2025.
+Lexmark is an industry leader in the use of reclaimed plastic with 43% of the plastic content, by weight, across all Lexmark designed and branded toner cartridges coming from post-consumer plastic.
+In fact, 82% of this reclaimed plastic is from remanufacturing reuse, with 8% coming from the LCCP PCR feedstream and 9% from purchased PCR resin.
+Our goal is to increase the use of reclaimed plastic in Lexmark designed and branded cartridges through the PCR and product reuse processes to 50% by 2025.

 Lexmark uses several suppliers who declare their base resins are sourced from 100% post-consumer waste electrical and electronic equipment (WEEE).
 Our use of PCR sourced from used electronics provides incentive to electronics manufacturers and recyclers to continue to grow the circular economy in this industry.